 Are there any downsides to streaming?

-If you lack a fast, stable internet connection and/or sufficient bandwidth, you’ll find streaming quite difficult.
-Your media may pause or stutter while it attempts to finish buffering, which won’t make for a very nice viewing or listening experience.
+One potential downside to streaming is that it relies on a fast, stable internet connection.
+If you don’t have a good internet connection — or sufficient bandwidth — streaming will be difficult.
+Your media may pause or stutter while it attempts to finish buffering, which can interrupt your viewing or listening experience.

-Also, depending on the streaming service you’re using, the quality may be inconsistent.
-If your internet is going in and out, you may find that a TV show starts and stops, looks blurry, or the picture and sound get out of sync.
+Depending on the streaming service you’re using, the quality may also be inconsistent.
+If your internet is unstable, you may find that a TV show starts and stops, looks blurry, or the picture and sound are out of sync.
 If you’re used to high-quality Blu-Rays, you’ll notice a drop in quality.
-As long as you have good internet, streaming should work well.
+But as long as you have good internet, streaming should work well.

-But with so many streaming services offering their own proprietary content, you can rack up costs pretty quickly with multiple concurrent subscriptions.
-You may also feel concerned about online tracking, data collection, and the amount of personal information you leak that can be picked up by companies interested in knowing your listening and watching preferences.
+With so many streaming services offering their own proprietary content, you can rack up costs pretty quickly with multiple concurrent subscriptions.
+You may also feel concerned about online tracking, data collection, and the amount of personal information you leak that can be picked up by companies interested in knowing your listening and viewing preferences.

 Streaming services have also come under fire from artists who claim that the platforms make it harder for them to get appropriately compensated for their work.
-Tidal, the music streaming platform owned by Jay-Z, is one service attempting to give artists a fairer share of the proceeds.
+Tidal, the music streaming platform owned by Jay-Z, is one service attempting to give artists a fairer share of the proceeds earned from streaming.